The Great Paradox

 - Angkar Chea Norna (Who was Angkar?)

 Amount a few books so far published, "Angkar Chea Norna" was compiled by Mrs Kin Thy Ouy who was herself a Khmer Kampuchea Krom.
 It was an outstanding book compiled through her own ordeals and experiences under both the Vietminh and Pol Pot regime and her interview with her own numerous peers of similar background.
 She was able to take notes when they have chances to meet before and after the fall of the Pol Pot regime.
-Theirs opinion could not be bias to the latter' s benefit, since they were mostly of Lon Nol's affiliated background and were themselves victims (many of them were actually executed) during the Pol Pot regime.
-Speaking Vietnamese fluently, she had also the opportunities to interview many of the defecting Vietminh' s soldiers.
+Theirs opinion could not be bias to the latter' s benefit, since they were mostly of Lon Nol' s affiliated background and were themselves victims (many of them were actually executed) during the Pol Pot regime.
+Speaking Vietnamese fluently, she had also the opportunities to interview many of the defecting Vietminh' s cadres to verify her accounts.

 - The Misuse of Foreign Help